Reforger Airsoft Presents

 DMR rifles and sniper rifles MUST be semi-automatic only.

-Snipers and DMM must carry a secondary weapon to engage closer targets.
+Snipers and Marksmen must carry a secondary weapon to engage closer targets.

-Support Weapons HMG or LMG - 370fps Must be fired prone or in a supported Postion.
+Support Weapons HMG or LMG - 370fps Must be fired prone or in a supported position.

 Any players found not complying to the above will be immediately dismissed.